kiringodhwani/TinderBot/README.md

 5. Apply a KNeighborsClassifier (trained on 500+ face embeddings) to the face embedding to determine if the person is East Asian or not.
 If the classifier has more than 75% confidence that the current person is East Asian, then we swipe right (i.e., ‘like’ the current profile).
 Else, we flip to the next image in the user’s profile and repeat.
 If the model cannot confidently identify the person as East Asian after reviewing all profile images, then we swipe left (i.e., ‘dislike’ the current profile).

+**For video of this process, please see the attached Youtube video!**

 Tech Tools Used: **Tensorflow**, **Keras**, **scikit-learn**, **OpenCV**, **NumPy**, **Selenium**, **Matplotlib**

 ## Steps of Tinder messaging with real Boston locations related to the Tinder match's passions
 1. Scrape matches for their chat id, name, age, work, place of study, home location, gender, bio, relationship preference, distance from you, and passions.
 2. Use the Google Gemini API to message matches based on their name, age, and passions.
 Use a prompt that requires Gemini to include real Boston locations in the messages it generates.

+**For video of this process, please see the attached Youtube video!**

 **Google Gemini prompt:**